ionos-cloud/ionosctl/docs/subcommands/pg-cluster-create.md

   -T, --maintenance-time string   Time for the MaintenanceWindows.
 The MaintenanceWindow is a weekly 4 hour-long windows, during which maintenance might occur.
 Example: 16:30:59
-  -n, --name string               The friendly name of your cluster (default "UnnamedCluster") -o, --output string             Desired output format [text|json] (default "text") -P, --password string           Password for the initial postgres user (required) -q, --quiet                     Quiet output
+  -n, --name string               The friendly name of your cluster (default "UnnamedCluster") -o, --output string             Desired output format [text|json] (default "text") -q, --quiet                     Quiet output
       --ram string                The amount of memory per instance.
 Size must be specified in multiples of 1024.
 Minimum: 2048.
 The default unit is MB. e.g. --ram 2048 or --ram 2048MB (default "3GB")
   -R, --recovery-time string      If this value is supplied as ISO 8601 timestamp, the backup will be replayed up until the given timestamp.
 If empty, the backup will be applied completely